Filaments of crime: Informing policing via thresholded ridge estimation: Results

-The practical application and ease of policing hot spots has allowed police departments to police specific areas more readily \citep{weisburd2005diffusion}.
-Capitalizing on the concentration of problem places, we make use of DREDGE's ability to retrieve density ridges from a specified level of high-density areas, as discussed in Sec.~\ref{sec:dredge}.
+The practical application and ease of policing hot spots has allowed police departments to patrol specific areas more readily \cite{weisburd2005diffusion}.
+Capitalizing on hot spots, we make use of DREDGE's ability to retrieve density ridges from a specified level of high-density areas, as discussed in Section~\ref{sec:modifications}.
 Fig.~\ref{fig:part_combined} shows the respective top-percentage ridges retrieved through this experiment.
 Both panels show partial density ridges, making use of the built-in threshold functionality set to 5\% for density ridges covering the region above the 95$^\mathrm{th}$ percentile of the incident density distribution.
-As in Fig.~\ref{fig:full_combined}, the left panel additionally shows a sample of 5,000 coordinates of reported crime incidents, the same size as used by the DREDGE run, to show the relation of ridges to the underlying dataset, whereas the right panel overlays the density ridges with a KDE estimate for the data points relevant to the top 5\% ridges.
+As in Fig.~\ref{fig:full_combined}, the left panel additionally shows a sample of 5,000 coordinates of reported crime incidents, the same size as used by the DREDGE run, to show the relation of ridges to the underlying dataset, whereas the right panel overlays the density ridges with a KDE estimate for the data points relevant to the top 5\% ridges as a comparison baseline.

 Due to the same underlying analysis, the high-density area highlighted through the KDE visualization in Fig.~\ref{fig:full_combined} corresponds to the hot spot singled out in Fig.~\ref{fig:part_combined}.
-This location falls within the Near North Side and Loop areas of downtown Chicago, known as being frequented by tourists and large crowds due to shopping districts such as the Magnificent Mile, as well as their nightlife and various landmarks.
-An obvious interpretation of this high-density accumulation of data points relies on the considerable overrepresentation of larceny-theft in our dataset, as these areas provide ample opportunity for such crimes, combined with scaling effects due to the number of people frequenting them.
+This location falls within the Near North Side and Loop areas of downtown Chicago, known as tourist and shopping destinations.
+An obvious interpretation of this high-density accumulation of data points relies on the considerable overrepresentation of larceny-theft in our dataset, as these areas provide ample opportunity for such crimes, combined with scaling effects due to the number of people frequenting them, which we confirmed for over a fifth of the larceny-theft reports occurring in these areas.